paulwib/gulp-styleguide/README.md

 ## Templating

-Templates our written in Mustache. there are a number of preset variables available:
+Templates our written in Mustache.

-* `site.index` - This contains a full content-tree of the entire styleguide.
-This is built with [gulp-ssg][] so see the documentation there for more info, but basically it allows you to do things like make navigation, render sub-pages in pages etc.
-* `meta` - Each file has a `meta` property that contains things like the `url`.
-Again see the [gulp-ssg] documentation for full dtails and information on how you can add your own properties.
-* `dss` - Each file has a `dss` property, see the [DSS][] documentation for mor einfo about what that contains.

-You can also add any other variables you like to `site` by passing it with the options, just be careful not to override.

 There are 2 required templates `page/default.mustache` and `page/index.mustache`.
 The `default` page is used for rendering the content from a single CSS file.
 The `index` page is used for each directory index.
 The packaged version will render all the files for a particular section.

-You are free to override with your own templates, provided you have the 2 required templates.
+You are free to override with your own templates, add layout and partials etc. provided you have the 2 required templates.
 See the `templates/` directory for an example.

+There are a number of preset variables available:

+* `site.index` - This contains a full content-tree of the entire styleguide.
+This is built with [gulp-ssg][] - see the documentation for more info, but basically it allows you to do things like make navigation, render sub-pages in pages etc.
+* `meta` - Each file has a `meta` property that contains things like the `url`.
+Again see the [gulp-ssg][] documentation for full details and information on how you can add your own properties.
+* `dss` - Each file has a `dss` property, see the [DSS][] documentation for more info about what that contains.

+You can add any other variables you like to `site` by passing it with the options, just be careful not to override.

 ## What this doesn't do